microsoft/vscode-docs/blogs/2021/10/11/webview-ui-toolkit.md

 Date: 2021-10-11
 Author: David Dossett
 ---

 # Webview UI Toolkit for Visual Studio Code

 October 11, 2021 by David Dossett, [@david_dossett](https://twitter.com/david_dossett) and Hawk Ticehurst [@hawkticehurst](https://twitter.com/hawkticehurst)

 We're so excited to announce the public preview of the [Webview UI Toolkit for Visual Studio Code](https://github.com/microsoft/vscode-webview-ui-toolkit).
-With this, extensions developers can quickly and easily create webview-based extensions in Visual Studio Code that look, feel, and act like the editor itself.
+With this, extensions developers can quickly and easily create [webview-based extensions](https://code.visualstudio.com/api/extension-guides/webview) in Visual Studio Code that look, feel, and act like the editor itself.

 ![Webview UI Toolkit for Visual Studio Code: gallery view of components](webview-ui-toolkit-artwork.png)

 ## What is the Webview UI Toolkit?

 At its core, the toolkit is a library of components that developers can use to build user interfaces inside extension webviews.
+It's important to understand that webviews should only be used if you absolutely need them.
+Take a look at the [webview guidelines](https://code.visualstudio.com/api/references/extension-guidelines#webviews) to learn more about when it is appropriate to use a webview.

 Features of the library include: